daoquan1002/GPSU-Uninstaller/README.md

 # Warning
-I have given you a warning that it may not work with all devices and I will not be responsible if anything happens.
+I have given you a warning since I no longer update this module and that it may not work with all devices.
+I will not be responsible if anything happens.
 Please check the code written in the module for consideration before trying it.

 # Google Play System Update Uninstaller